petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 ### Hints

-* Imagine this to be a design project, separate from the precvious one, as if the content and images came from another author.
+* Imagine this to be a design project, separate from the previous one, as if the content and images came from another author.
 * Design projects are not linear by definition.
 Which iterations can you make to improve versions of the thesis?
 * Make sketches and small versions of the 2 thesis pages.
 How much text can you accommodate?